nerufuyo/nerucordarchiver/README.md

 - **Network Issues**: Handles connection timeouts and errors
 - **File System**: Manages directory creation and permissions
 - **Download Failures**: Provides specific error information
+- **Format Compatibility**: Automatic fallback to compatible formats
+- **YouTube Restrictions**: Uses browser-like headers to bypass anti-bot measures

+### Troubleshooting

+**403 Forbidden Errors:**
+- The application includes anti-bot protection with browser-like headers
+- If you encounter persistent 403 errors, try waiting a few minutes before retrying
+- Consider using lower quality settings to reduce bandwidth usage

+**Format Not Available:**
+- The application automatically tries multiple format combinations
+- Falls back from quality-specific to general formats if needed
+- Always attempts to merge video and audio streams for best quality

+**Slow Downloads:**
+- Use lower quality settings for faster downloads
+- Check your internet connection
+- Some videos may have rate limiting applied by YouTube

 ## Dependencies